matthew-brett/les-pilot/index.rst

 These are the web pages for a pilot course on teaching algorithms and data analysis at the University of Birmingham.

-The pages will fill out in the days leading up to the course.

 .. toctree::

     when_where